The Last Voyage of the Starship Enterprise: Writing

 The twelve-minute sketch was written by Michael O'Donoghue who wanted to create a scene to showcase the acting talents of John Belushi.
 O'Donoghue had been the one who had initially persuaded producer Lorne Michaels to hire Belushi for the new Saturday Night Live program.
 O'Donoghue and Belushi recognized that the original Star Trek series itself was not a ratings success during its initial run, but had become much more successful during syndication.
 Belushi enjoyed the Star Trek series and wanted the part of Captain Kirk.
-He demonstrated his intense desire to get the role by trimming his sideburns to closely resemble Kirk's facial appearance in the original series.
-They worked together on the sketch for thirty-days and scheduled it for the final episode of the 1976 season of the show, hosted by Elliott Gould.
+He demonstrated his intense desire to get the role by trimming his distinctive sideburns to closely resemble Kirk's facial appearance in the original series.
+They worked together on the sketch for thirty days and scheduled it for the final episode of the 1976 season of the show, hosted by Elliott Gould.